What time does school start/ end?

 Does school offer before and after school care?

-We offer a Breakfast Club from 7.45am.
+We usually offer a Breakfast Club from 7.45am.
 Bookings and payment for this is made through the school office.
 We do not offer any after school care.

 How can I prepare my child for starting school?